‘The Immortal King Rao’: Can technology and wealth compensate for historic injustices of caste?

 Perhaps the one thing that sets humans apart from other animals is ambition – the desire to rise above one’s ranks, do better than their forefathers, and build a legacy that is equal parts daunting and inspiring.
 The insatiable need to perfect our ambitions and nurture new aspirations could very well be the crux of humanity and the motive behind all our actions.

 One such man is Vauhini Vara’s protagonist, King Rao, born into a lower caste but prosperous family in Kothapalli, Andhra Pradesh.
-Though his mother died during childbirth, King hardly felt her absence for his aunt swiftly assumed the role of his mother and living with his extended family meant he lacked for playmates.
+Though his mother died during childbirth, King hardly felt her absence for his aunt swiftly assumed the role of his mother and living with his extended family meant he never lacked for playmates.

 The Raos, owners of a vast coconut plantation in Kothapalli, made their fortune by selling the humble fruit.
 Unlike his forefathers, King is armed with education and wealth, yet the indignities that the caste system brings with itself never really escapes him.
 He is acutely aware of his position in the caste hierarchy and knows that the land, historically denied to families like him, was more a matter of chance than “rightful” inheritance.